gbowerman/gbowerman.github.io/_posts/2018-08-12-labyrinth-world.md

 title: "Labyrinth World"
 date: 2018-08-12
 ---
 What is the reason?
-So many ask.
+So many ask
-Blighted pilgrims, doomed to fail
+Of life's bleak and eternal task.
-A bleak and endless eternal task:
+A phantom and elusive grail;
-A phantom, elusive grail
+With blighted pilgrims, doomed to fail

 Morbid meandering,
 Morose and mundane.
-Endless repetition
+Endless repeating
 Of pathways in vain.

 Brutal and futile,